 These are 21 foods that Maine Coon cats should NOT eat:

 1. A Dry Food Only Diet

 Maine Coons often conceal the fact that they are overweight under their glorious fur coats.
-If you happen to feed yours a dry food only diet you may be blissfully unaware of the correct portion size for dry food and might also be shocked at just how many calories it contains.
+If you happen to feed your cat a dry-food-only diet you may be blissfully unaware of the correct portion size for dry food.
+You’ll also be shocked at just how many calories it contains.

 2. Milk and Other Dairy Products

-Most people have give their Maine Coon milk or cheese in its lifetime and many offer these thing to theirs om a regular basis.
+Most people have given their Maine Coon milk or cheese in their lifetime and many offer these things to theirs on a regular basis.
 While young kittens can digest milk adults can’t.